 Nacoleon is from Atlanta, Georgia and holds a Bachelor of Fine Arts in Dance from the University of Oklahoma.
 Taking his first dance class at the age of 14 at the Cobb County Center for Excellence in the Performing Arts at Pebblebrook High School, he fell in love with dance.
 He has trained in multiple styles, including jazz, ballet, modern, and hip hop.
 He has performed on stage in New York, San Francisco, Beijing China, just to name a few.
 Nacoleon is excited to continue to inspire students in their love for dance and artistic creativity at Decatur School of Ballet!

 Eliza started her dance training at our studio at age four and has been assistant teaching since age nine.
-She was a member of Decatur City Dance (Junior and Apprentice Ensembles and Junior Rhythm Keepers) and DSOB's teen swing group The Rug Cutters.
-Eliza recently graduated from Agnes Scott College with a major in Biology and a minor in Dance.
+She was a member of Decatur City Dance (Junior and Apprentice Ensembles and Junior Rhythm Keepers) and Decatur School of Ballet’s Rug Cutters.
+Eliza is a graduate of Agnes Scott College and Mercer University’s nursing program.
+She works as a nurse at The Shepherd Center and she is the director of the Rug Cutters.
+Eliza is also a member of The Rhythm Keepers.

 Jessica Paget Reese